kbariotis/presentador/README.md

 #### `> serve`

+To serve your presentation from your own machine.

+#### `> develop`

 To develop locally your presentation.

 ### Input

-In both cases above, you need to pass a directory with a list of Markdown files.
+In all cases above, you need to pass a directory with a list of Markdown files.

 `> presentador build -d slides/`